marharita08/Gradebook/README.md

    | datasource.password      | The password for accessing the database                   |
    | datasource.test.query    | The SQL query used to test the database connection        |

-  4. Run `build.cmd` file
+  4. Run `build.cmd` file.
-5. Download [ODBC Driver for PostgreSQL](https://jdbc.postgresql.org/download/).
+5. Download [JDBC Driver for PostgreSQL](https://jdbc.postgresql.org/download/).
 Place driver into `domain_name/lib` folder (by default `base_domain/lib`).
-6. Start Weblogic
+6. Start Weblogic.
-7. Run `initDataSource.cmd` file
+7. Run `initDataSource.cmd` file.
-8. Run `deploy.cmd` file
+8. Run `deploy.cmd` file.
-9. Access the application in your web browser at `http://localhost:7001/Gradebook`
+9. Access the application in your web browser at `http://localhost:7001/Gradebook`.

 ## Screenshots